Wytheville, Virginia: History

 Wythe County was created in 1789 and named for George Wythe, the "father of American Jurisprudence" and signer of the Declaration of Independence.
-In May 1790, Chris Simmerman donated 90 acres, along with John Davis's 10 acres, to establish a town and county seat.
+In May 1790, Chris Simmerman donated 85 acres, Robert Williams II donated 50 acres, and John Davis donated 10 acres to establish a town and county seat.
 Robert Adams completed a town survey in November of that year, dividing the area into half-acre lots.
 The town did not have an official name yet, but was generally known as Wythe Court House.

 Two years later, in October 1792, the town was officially named Evansham, for prominent local citizen Jesse Evans.
 After a disastrous fire in March 1839, the town was renamed Wytheville.
 At that time, it was home to about 500 residents.

-Lynching of Raymond Bird
+Lynching of Raymond Byrd

-In 1926 the last documented lynching in Virginia took place here, when Raymond Bird, an African-American man, was murdered by a large group of masked and costumed men while under arrest in the local jail.
-Bird was accused of raping or assaulting the three white daughters of Grover Grubb, his employer.
-The two older sisters, both of which bore Bird's children, were of age and revealed that the relationship was consensual and thus did not constitute a crime.
-However, he was eventually arrested on the accusation that he assaulted the minor daughter.
-Bird was shot and killed by the mob in his jail cell, dragged a few miles behind a truck, then put his body in the boot of a car, and then his dead body hanged from a tree on Charley Brown's land hear St. Paul Lutheran Church.
+In 1926, the last documented lynching in Virginia took place here, when Raymond Byrd, an African-American man, was murdered by a large group of masked and costumed men while under arrest in the local jail.
+Byrd was accused of raping or assaulting the three white daughters of Grover Grubb, his employer.
+The two older sisters, both of whom bore Byrd's children, were of age and revealed that the relationship was consensual and thus did not constitute a crime.
+He was, however, eventually arrested on the accusation that he assaulted the minor daughter.
+Byrd was shot and killed by the mob while he was in his jail cell.
+Then his dead body was dragged a few miles behind a truck, placed in the boot of a car, and then hanged from a tree on Charley Brown's land near St. Paul Lutheran Church.
 The event provoked outrage and national coverage by newspapers.

-Bird's death was a catalyst for Virginia's passing an anti-lynching law in 1928, largely because of a campaign led by Louis I. Jaffé, editor of the Norfolk Virginian-Pilot.
+Byrd's death was a catalyst for Virginia's passing an anti-lynching law in 1928, largely because of a campaign led by Louis I. Jaffé, editor of the Norfolk Virginian-Pilot.
 It was supported by Governor Harry Flood Byrd Sr., who linked the bill to his efforts to attract new businesses to the state.